sabrinabm94/javascript/README.md

 Scripts for testing angular features and sintax.
 In the Apps project you can see some web applications created in angular.

-# Using the Javascript and jQuery repositories project
+# Using the Javascript and jQuery repositories projects

 ## Initialize Xampp with Apach and MySQL activated
 noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp